Skip to main content

 Delete components that are not applicable to the project

-For example, if the component Biomass handling via loader was created from the default template but a loader is not used in the project, the component should be removed by clicking the Delete button on the bottom left of the component view.
+For example, if the component Biomass handling via loader was created from the default template but a loader is not used in the project, the component can be removed by clicking the Delete button on the bottom left of the component view.

 2